Admissions and registration

 Students with special needs

-The Centre for Students with Disabilities (CSD) assists students who require accommodations due to a disability (blind or have limited vision; deaf or hard of hearing; or have a physical, medical, psychiatric or learning disability).
+The Access and Support Centre (ASC) assists students who require accommodations due to a disability (blind or have limited vision; deaf or hard of hearing; or have a physical, medical, psychiatric or learning disability).
 Supports may include:

 - Adaptive testing arrangements